ILO -OSH

 Significance Of ILO – OSH Guidelines

-Boost in technology and cutthroat competitive pressures bring rapid change in working conditions, working practices and nature of organizations.
+Boost in technology and cutthroat competitive pressures bring a rapid change in working conditions, working practices and the nature of organizations.
 Legislation is essential but insufficient on its own to handle these changes or to keep pace with new trend of hazards and risks.
 Organizations must also be able to tackle occupational safety and health challenges regularly and to response effectively into hard boiled management strategies.
 These Guidelines on occupational safety and health management systems provide a unique and powerful tool for the development of a strong safety culture within and beyond organizations.
 The Guidelines were prepared on the basis of a broad-based approach, involving the ILO and its tripartite constituents and other stakeholders.

 They have also been shaped by internationally agreed occupational safety and health principles as defined in relevant international labour standards.
 This tripartite approach provides the strength, flexibility and appropriate basis for the development of a sustainable safety culture in the organization.